guitarrapc/GraniResource/Custom/GraniResource/DSCResources/Grani_HostsFile/README.md

 }
 ```

-- Remove RegistryKey
+- Remove HostEntry

-this will remove fuga/nyao subkey only. parent subkey tree will remain.
+This will remove hosts Entry to resolve google.com as 8.8.8.8

 ```powershell
 configuration Absent